 Figure 2.
 (A) Incidence-based (Sørensen) and (B) abundance-based (Bray-Curtis) beta diversity-community size (average number of individuals per watershed) relationships within tropical (vermilion) and boreal (blue) stream watersheds (n = 20 for each region).
 The average number of individuals per watershed was calculated with a sample size of 5 streams.

-We found strong relationships between β-deviation (i.e., β-diversity apart from null expectations) and community size in both regions, but they varied according to the type of dissimilarity coefficient (incidence- and abundance-based) and the direction of relationship (negative and positive; Table 1, Fig. 3).
-Raup-Crick (incidence-based) β-deviation was negatively related to community size in Brazil (Table 1).
-Beta diversity of tropical smaller communities were closer to null expectations than those of larger communities (Fig. 3).
-Differently from what we expected, mean Raup-Crick β-deviations were negative in Brazil, varying from -0.98 to -0.02, indicating that tropical communities were less dissimilar in genus composition than expected by random sampling from the species pool.
+We found strong relationships between β-deviation (i.e., β-diversity apart from null expectations) and community size in both regions, but, contrary to our expectations, they varied according to the type of dissimilarity coefficient (incidence- and abundance-based) and the direction of relationship (negative and positive; Table 1, Fig. 3).
+As we expected (E2), beta diversity of tropical smaller communities was closer to null expectations than those of larger communities (Fig. 3).
+However, differently from what we expected, mean Raup-Crick β-deviations were negative in Brazil, varying from -0.98 to -0.02, indicating that tropical communities were less dissimilar in genus composition than expected by random sampling from the species pool.
 Neither environmental heterogeneity nor spatial extent were related to Raup-Crick β-deviation in Brazil.
-Raup-Crick β-deviation in boreal watersheds (ranging from -0.99 to 0.30) was not related to community size (Fig. 3) but it was to environmental heterogeneity (Table 1), partially supporting our expectation E3.
+Raup-Crick β-deviation in boreal watersheds (ranging from -0.99 to 0.30) was not related to community size (Fig. 3A) but it was to environmental heterogeneity (Table 1).

 Table 1.
 Relationship between beta deviation (incidence-based [Raup-Crick] and abundance-based [Bray-Curtis]) and community size, environmental heterogeneity and spatial extent (n = 20 watersheds in each region).
-Size = Community size; Env.
-Het. = Environmental heterogeneity; Spa.
-Ext. = Spatial extent.
+CS = Community size; EH = Environmental heterogeneity; SE = Spatial extent.
 R2 and adj.
-R2 = coefficient of determination and adjusted coefficient of determination of the full model, respectively. b = standardized partial regression coefficient.
+R2 = coefficient of determination and adjusted coefficient of determination of the full model, respectively. b = standardized regression coefficient.